-During spring 2022, Cortada’s project is being launched in Miami with the support of the Xavier Cortada Foundation, Creative Capital and the University of Miami Laboratory for Integrated Knowledge (U-LINK)‘s On the Move: Climate Migration and Retreat in South Florida, the Caribbean, and Beyond interdisciplinary research team (where he serves as one of four principal investigators).
+In spring 2022, Cortada’s project was launched in Miami with the support of the Xavier Cortada Foundation, Creative Capital and the University of Miami Laboratory for Integrated Knowledge (U-LINK)‘s On the Move: Climate Migration and Retreat in South Florida, the Caribbean, and Beyond interdisciplinary research team (where he serves as one of four principal investigators).

-Cortada is partnering with his alma mater, Miami Senior High School, to implement The Underwater across Miami’s Little Havana neighborhood.
-Working with Miami High’s science department, over the course of a few weeks, more than eighty 90-minute-long, interactive presentations will be given to over 2,000 Miami High students.
-During each of these “Underwater Stories,” students learn why Miami is referred to as ground zero for climate change, use an app created by scientists at Florida International University to discover their home’s elevation above sea level, and ultimately draw their number on an “Underwater Marker” given to them by Cortada’s team.
-Importantly, students are encouraged to plant the elevation-marked signs in their front yards as a way of sparking climate-related conversation and action with anyone who inquires about them.
+Cortada partnered with his alma mater, Miami Senior High School, to implement The Underwater across Miami’s Little Havana neighborhood.
+Working with Miami High’s science department, over the course of a few weeks, more than eighty 90-minute-long, interactive presentations were given to over 2,000 Miami High students.
+During each of these “Underwater Stories,” students learned why Miami is referred to as ground zero for climate change, used an app created by scientists at Florida International University to discover their home’s elevation above sea level, and ultimately painted their number on an “Underwater Elevation Marker” given to them by Cortada’s team.
+Importantly, students were encouraged to plant the elevation-marked signs in their front yards as a way of sparking climate-related conversation and action with anyone who inquires about them.

 - Science, Nature & Conservation

 - Business, Energy & Technology